ornldaac/cms/intro.md

 ```

 ## Data Tutorials
-These data tutorials will introduce with how to search and discover CMS datasets and access and visualize the datasets using various
+These data tutorials will introduce how to search and discover CMS datasets and access and visualize the datasets using various
 data services and tools.
 The tutorials will also demonstrate how to integrate the CMS datasets with other
 NASA datasets such as GEDI and ICESat-2 lidar datasets.